valak70/AcadBud/README.md

 ---

 ## ✨ Features
+- 📊 **GPA Calculation** – Track and calculate your GPA easily.
+- 📌 **Attendance Tracking** – Maintain and monitor attendance records for each subject.
 - 📅 **Timetable & Push Notifications** – Never miss a class with reminders for upcoming lectures.
 - 🎯 **Smart Attendance Tracking** – Know exactly how many classes you can miss while staying above the attendance threshold.
 - 🔐 **Authentication & Security**